infochimps-labs/big_data_for_chimps/ch06-best_practices_and_pedantic_points_of_style.md

 your filenames start encoding more and more metadata, with files storing simple blobs

 these are the features of a datastore

+### Truth

+* managing truth makes up a huge portion of the difficulties in designing systems at scale

+* I've lost a lot more time dealing with the problems caused by having multiple versions of a file than dealing with the problems of having *no* versions of that file.

 ### At scale